TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/refcounting.rst

    .. warning::

-      The deallocation function can cause arbitrary Python code to be invoked (e.g. when a class instance with a :meth:`__del__` method is deallocated).
+      The deallocation function can cause arbitrary Python code to be invoked (e.g. when a kundi instance with a :meth:`__del__` method is deallocated).
 While exceptions in such code are not propagated, the executed code has free access to all Python global variables.
-This means that any object that is reachable from a global variable should be in a consistent state before :c:func:`Py_DECREF` is invoked.
-For example, code to delete an object from a list should copy a reference to the deleted object in a temporary variable, update the list data structure, and then call :c:func:`Py_DECREF` for the temporary variable.
+This means that any object that is reachable kutoka a global variable should be in a consistent state before :c:func:`Py_DECREF` is invoked.
+For example, code to delete an object kutoka a list should copy a reference to the deleted object in a temporary variable, update the list data structure, and then call :c:func:`Py_DECREF` for the temporary variable.